 WHEN Films and Journalists SPARK Public Debate

 Democracy on Screen is a monthly documentary and conversation series created by French in Motion in partnership with The John Brademas Center of NYU.
-Launching in January 2026, the series showcases recent international documentaries that examine democracy as a pillar of human rights, followed by moderated discussions with journalists, filmmakers, and scholars.
+Launched in January 2026, the series showcases recent international documentaries that examine democracy as a pillar of human rights, followed by moderated discussions with journalists, filmmakers, and scholars.
 Each program invites audiences to engage with urgent questions about democratic resilience, press freedom, populism, and global governance -from Tunisia to Brazil, the United States to Ireland.
 Set in Washington, D.C., a global hub for international journalism and public debate, Democracy on Screen provides a thoughtful, accessible forum for students, cinephiles, and the wider community to reflect on how democratic systems are challenged, defended, and reimagined around the world.

 OUR NEXT SCREENING + DEBATE